microsoft/live-share/docs/getting-started.md

     Once you've been accepted into the preview, open a folder, project, or solution, and simply click the "Share" button or status bar icon within your tool and an invite link will be automatically copied to your clipboard.
 When opened in a browser, this link allow others to join a new collaboration session that shares contents of these folders with them.

     ![VS Share Button](media/vs-share-button.png) ![VS Code Share Button](media/vscode-share-button.png)

-    **Visual Studio:** If you need to use alternate credentials for this sharing session only, you can right click on the Share button and select "Share As..." instead.

 	You will also see the "Share" button (VS) / status bar icons (VS Code) transition to convey a "Session State".
 See [session states](#session-states) for more information on what this looks like.